training-datalab/training-datalab.com/content/en/post/2022-11-01-territorial-patterns-of-open-e-government/index.md

 ---
-title: Territorial patterns of open e-government.
-The road to digital democracy in Chilean municipalities
+title: 'Territorial patterns of open e-government: The road to digital democracy in Chilean municipalities'
 date: '2022-11-01'
 authors: ["ollama"]
 image: